 The Five Remedies

-- Lifting Of The Tongue – The first exercise is a jaw-strengthening exercise.
+- Lifting Of The Tongue – The first exercise to stop snoring and sleep apnea is a jaw-strengthening exercise.
 Stick the tongue out and stretch towards the nose.
 Make every attempt to touch the nose.
 The ability to do this ensures your jaw becomes stronger.
 Repeat and hold at least ten times.

 - Sliding Of The Tongue – The next exercise it to push the tongue against the roof of your upper mouth.
 Then, slide the tongue slightly backwards and repeat this motion at least twenty times at night.
 Sleep apnea is often caused by the tongue collapsing towards the back of the throat.